gene-git/wg_tool/README.md

   - tomli\_w (python-tomli\_w on arch)
   - netaddr (python-netaddr on arch)

+## New or Coming Soon

+Coming next:

+ - A *connected* option which parses the output of 'wg show' from the running wireguard server and make a human readable report showing users and profiles by names.

 ## Overview

 Tool to manage wireguard configs for server and users.